sapphireos/chromatron/docs/fx_script_guide.rst

     pixels.v_fade = 1000 # set val fader to 1000 ms fade
     pixels.val = 1.0 # set all pixels to max brightness

 This code will instruct each pixel to fade up to max brightness over the course of one second.
-Note that each time you set val will recompute the fader (thus resetting the one second timer from wherever val is at the time).
+Note that each time you set val it will recompute the fader (thus resetting the one second timer from wherever val is at the time).
 If the frame rate is faster than once per second, you can ensure a one second fade by doing something like this:

 .. code:: python